 Prompt 1: First-Time Baseline Analysis

-Use this if you have one week of session data and want a structured first read.
+Use when: You have one week of session data and want a structured first read of what the numbers actually show.

 Here is my first week of focus session logs.
 Each entry includes: